aammd/MS_computational_ecology_opinion/ms.md

 of models that computational approaches favor that give them generality.

 This I illustrate in \autoref{costbenefit} (from which I excluded meta-analyses).
 The three types of approaches are ranked in (again, approximate and arbitrary) order of cost and effort.
 Ecological models make, by definition, high accuracy predictions, but they tend to be difficult to test [@ryki96tem].
-At the other hand of the spectrum, observations (field sampling) or manipulative approaches (micro/meso/macro-cosms, field experiments) are highly accurate (but have also immense human and monetary costs).
+At the other hand of the spectrum, observations (field sampling) or manipulative approaches (micro/meso/macro-cosms, field experiments) are highly accurate (but have also immense human and monetary costs that limit the scale at which they can be applied).
+There is simply too much Nature around for us to observe, monitor, and manipulate it all.

-Computational ecology ought to fall in the middle of this spectrum -- although the reliance on advanced research computing incurs greater costs (either paid by the researcher of by a computing center or consortium), it can generates predictions that are highly testable.
+Computational ecology ought to fall in the middle of this spectrum -- although the reliance on advanced research computing incurs greater costs (either paid for by the researcher of by a computing center or consortium; these costs include operations of computing power, but also training of qualified students), it can generates predictions that are highly testable.
 Specifically, although the accuracy of these predictions is currently unknown (and will vary on a model/study/question basis), any additional empirical effort to *validate* predictions will improve the predictions quality [@pois15sdc].

 !{costbenefit}